-We have audited the accompanying consolidated balance sheets of Warner Music Group Corp. as of September 30, 2014 and 2013, and the related consolidated statements of operations, comprehensive loss, equity (deficit) and cash flows for each of the three years in the period ended September 30, 2014.
-Our audits also included the Supplementary Information and Financial Statement Schedule II listed in the index at Item 15(a).
+We have audited the accompanying consolidated balance sheet of Warner Music Group Corp. as of September 30, 2014, and the related consolidated statements of operations, comprehensive loss, equity (deficit) and cash flows for each of the two years in the period ended September 30, 2014.
+Our audits also included the Supplementary Information and Financial Statement Schedule II listed in the index at Item 8 for each of the two years in the period ended September 30, 2014.
 These financial statements, supplementary information and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements, supplementary information and schedule based on our audits.